 There were some confusions about the appellant not giving permission versus actually saying no

-When a person show up at your front door with a police officer, it is really intimidating and you might be forced to do whatever because the officer is there
+When a person shows up at your front door with a police officer, it is really intimidating and you might be forced to do whatever because the officer is there

-Mr. Turrell asked Vice Chair Donegan if CRC can ask for an additional investigation after had already scheduled an appeal hearing?
+Mr. Terrell asked Vice Chair Donegan if CRC can ask for an additional investigation after had already scheduled an appeal hearing?

 Deputy City Attorney Fullilove: CRC can always ask.
 CRC cannot required IPR or PPB to conduct an additional investigation